 and rivers in the desert.

 The opening verse took me back to ten years ago in April when I lost my job in Houston, and after a massive years-long job search I never found another one.
 And almost five years ago, I lost my last apartment when the house where it was located was sold and the new owners wanted to use my apartment for their own purposes.
-Since then, I’ve been living in hotel rooms as my only source for housing due to my low income on Social Security (I started received it in mid-2014 when I turned 62) while conducing my low income senior housing search.
-I never dreamed after losing my last apartment in March 2014 that a housing search would take years and end up like my years-long job search which produced zilch.
+Since then, I’ve been living in hotel rooms as my only source for housing due to my low income on Social Security (I started receiving it in mid-2014 when I turned 62) while conducting my low income senior housing search.
+I never dreamed after losing my last apartment in March 2014 that a housing search would take years, and end up like my years-long job search which produced zilch.
 It’s almost as if a brick wall has been built in front of me as I haven’t been able to move forward in any direction (jobs, housing) no matter how hard I try.

 “Remember not the former things, nor consider the things of old.”

-These past ten years have been some of the toughest ten years of my entire life.
-It’s very hard to forget the circumstances around what happened to me back then that caused me to lose a job that I only had for seven months, but has lead–for reasons still unknown to me to this day–to long term unemployment as I never found another job in my field again.
+These past ten years have been some of the toughest years of my entire life.
+It’s very hard to forget the circumstances around what happened to me back then that caused me to lose a job that I only had for seven months, and it has lead–for reasons still unknown to me to this day–to long term unemployment as I never found another job in my field again.
 I moved a thousand miles for that job, never dreaming it was going to end a scant seven months later, and I lost a whole lot more then that job when I lost that job, too.

 The major corporation that owned the institute (a college) where I was employed ten years ago (they owned over 100 for-profit colleges and universities nationwide) filed for Chapter 7 bankruptcy on July 2, 2018 (source here), after several years involving some major lawsuits (click here for just one example from a 2015 lawsuit resulting in a $95.5 million dollar settlement), huge financial losses, and several rounds of layoffs over a five-year period of time starting in 2012 (click here for an example of layoffs in 2016).

-Due to the circumstances surrounding that job loss, three months after I was fired I found some physical evidence on my laptop of what had been going on behind my back while I worked there, and I sent that evidence along with a four-page letter to my lawyer who I saw a few days after I was fired in order to have her review the separation agreement I had received.
+Due to the circumstances surrounding that job loss, three months after I was fired I found some physical evidence on my laptop of what had been going on behind my back while I worked there, and I sent that evidence along with a four-page letter to my lawyer who I met with a few days after I was fired in order to have her review the separation agreement I had received.
 The evidence I found and sent to her six months later was rock solid, yet I never heard back from her.
 I did receive a certified notice from the Post Office that my letter had been received in her office.
 From my one meeting with her for an hour regarding my separation agreement six months earlier, she didn’t strike me as the kind of person who would not at least acknowledge receipt of my letter especially in light of the information I provided in that letter.

 If I had found another job shortly after losing that job I would have considered that experience to be a “bump in the road” and I would have moved on.
 I’d still have my career and still be earning a salary, and I would have continued to contribute into my Social Security account and a small retirement account I started in my 40’s.
 Unfortunately, I didn’t find another job, and the lack of a steady paycheck from the day I was fired was crushing.
 I stopped counting the number of jobs I applied for when it reach 500 two years later (but I didn’t stop applying for jobs).
 I was single and self-supporting, and nobody was going to pay my bills but me, but I couldn’t find a job.